Thank you, Scott Channel, and thanks to all of you for being with us.

 We know he doesn't have a problem saying radical Islamic terrorism or illegal alien.

-We know we we know all of these things.
+We know all of these things.

 We know that he wants not only energy independence, which he got us to the first time he was president in 75 years, but he wants energy dominance.

-You know what it really comes down to is the biggest choice election in our lifetime.
+You know, what it really comes down to is the biggest choice election in our lifetime.

-You know, because Kamala Harris, in her own words, wants the to the radical Green New Deal, elimination of private health insurance.
+You know, because Kamala Harris, in her own words, wants to the radical Green New Deal, elimination of private health insurance.

-Was never asked about it, was never asked about why she supported the bail fund four days after Minneapolis police precinct was burned to the ground.
+She sponsored both those bills, government health care for all with Bernie Sanders, was never asked about it, was never asked about why she supported the bail fund four days after Minneapolis police precinct was burned to the ground.

-And if you don't want, you know, this the destruction of capitalism, which is the new Green Deal, I'm sure she would do it incrementally.
+And if you don't want, you know, this, the destruction of capitalism, which is the new Green Deal, I'm sure she would do it incrementally.

-Okay, let's say it's worth $10 today, but when you sell it five years from now, it's only worth five dollars, and for five years you've paid taxes on the increase that never that you've never realized.
+Okay, let's say it's worth $10 today, but when you sell it five years from now, it's only worth $5.

-Do you get do you get a refund?
+Do you get a refund?

 He's been now taking a slight lead.